lorensen/VTKExamples/src/VTKBook/Chapter6.md

 *Color mapping* is a common scalar visualization technique that maps scalar data to colors, and displays the colors on the computer system.
 The scalar mapping is implemented by indexing into a *color lookup table*.
 Scalar values serve as indices into the lookup table.

 The mapping proceeds as follows.
 The lookup table holds an array of colors (e.g., red, green, blue components or other comparable representations).
 Associated with the table is a minimum and maximum *scalar range (min, max)* into which the scalar values are mapped.
 Scalar values greater than the maximum range are clamped to the maximum color, scalar values less than the minimum range are clamped to the minimum color value.
-Then, for each scalar value si, the index i into the color table with n entries (and 0-offset) is given by **Figure6–1**.
+Then, for each scalar value $x_i$, the index $i$ into the color table with n entries (and 0-offset) is given by **Figure6–1**.

 A more general form of the lookup table is called a transfer function.
 A transfer function is **Figure6–2** maps any expression that maps scalar value into a color specification.
 For example, scalar values into separate intensity values for the red, green, and blue color components.
 We can also use transfer functions to map scalar data into other information such as local transparency.
 (Transfer functions are discussed in more detail in “Transparency and Alpha Values” on page213. **Figure6–2** maps any expression that maps scalar value into a color specification.
 For example,